GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 - `make prog`: SRAM program the FPGA.
 This means the image is gone after a power cycle.
 This is much faster then flashing.
 - `make flash`: Flash the bitstream and reboot FPGA
-- `make namespace <interface>`: Create a networking namespace "colorlight" and add `<interface>` to it
+- `make namespace`: Create a networking namespace "colorlight"
 - `make delete_namespace`: Delete the networking namespace "colorlight"
 - `make python_test`: Program the FPGA and run the Python test suite within a networking namespace.
-Requires that `make namespace <interface>` has been set.
-- `make unsafe_python_test`: Program the FPGA and run the Python test suite outside of a networking namespace.

 A REPL can be started with: